-There is a registration fee to participate in the competitive athletic program offered by Grand Ledge Public Schools.
-This fee is \$125.00 per sport for high school and middle school students.
-This fee will be paid on the first day of practice or tryouts.
+There is a registration fee to participate in the competitive athletic programs offered by Grand Ledge Public Schools.
+This annual fee is \$125 for high school and middle school students.
+This fee will be paid on the first day of practice or of tryouts.
 No student will be ineligible to participate in athletic programs solely due to inability to pay.
-Students/parents may complete an application for fee waiver by checking below.
-If requesting arrangement or fee waiver, the athlete will be allowed to practice while requests are considered and processed.
+Students/parents may make application for fee waiver by checking below.
+This will be considered confidential, but shall be available to appropriate school personnel for processing.

+If requesting payment arrangement or fee waiver, the athlete will be allowed to practice while requests are considered and processed.
 Your money will be refunded if your child does not make the team - LACK OF PLAYING TIME WILL NOT BE A CRITERION FOR A REFUND.

-Athletic/Academic Eligibility/Rules and Regulations

-All parts of the student code of conduct apply to members of the athletic teams at both home and way contests.
-Where the "Athletic Handbook" is more appropriate to the demonstrated behaviors, the code of conduct will be enforced.
+Athletic/Academic Eligibility/Rules and Regulations - All parts of the student conduct code apply to members of athletic teams at both home and away contests.
+Where the "Athletic Handbook" is more appropriate to the demonstrated behaviors, the conduct code will be enforced.

+Age - High School students become ineligible if they reach their nineteenth (19) birthday before September 1 of a current school year.

+Physical Examination - Students must have on file, in the athletic office, a physician's statement for the current year (after April 15) certifying that he/she is physically able to compete in athletic practices and contests.

+Academic Eligibility/Semester Records - Students must have passed at least four full credit subjects in the previous trimester of enrollment and currently must be passing four full credit courses with a 1.6 G.P.A.
+For freshman students, eligibility begins on the day they start ninth grade.

+Enrollment - Students must be enrolled in school prior to the February count date (2nd Semester).
+A student must be enrolled in the school for which he or she competes.

-- Age High School students become ineligible if they reach their 19th birthday September 1 of a current school year. - Academic Eligibility/Trimester Records Students must have passed at least four full credit subjects in the previous trimester of enrollment and currently must be passing four full credit courses with a G.P.A. of 1.6.
-For freshman students, eligibility begins on the day they start ninth grade. - Trimester of Enrollment Students cannot be eligible in high school for more than 12 trimesters and the eleventh and twelfth trimesters must be consecutive.
-Students are allowed 4 first trimesters, 4 second trimesters, and 4 third trimesters of competition and cannot compete if they have graduated from high school. - Transfer of Students A student in grades 9-12 who transfers to another school is not eligible to participate in an interscholastic contest for 1 full trimester unless the student qualifies for immediate eligibility under 1 or more of thirteen published exceptions.
-Students and parents anticipating a change of schools should first seek advice from their high school administration. - Undue Influence The use of undue influence by any person directly or indirectly associated with a school to secure or encourage attendance of a student for athletic purposes shall cause the student to become ineligible for a minimum of one trimester.
+Trimester of Enrollment - Students cannot be eligible in high school for more than twelve trimesters and the eleventh and twelfth trimesters must be consecutive.
+Students are allowed four first trimesters and four-second trimesters and four third trimesters of competition and cannot compete if they have graduated from high school.

+Transfer of Students - A student in grades 9 through 12 who transfers to another school is not eligible to participate in an interscholastic contest for one full trimester unless the student qualifies for immediate eligibility under one or more of thirteen published exceptions.
+Students and parents anticipating a change of schools should first seek advice from their high school administration.

+Undue Influence - The use of undue influence by any person directly or indirectly associated with a school to secure or encourage attendance of a student for athletic purposes shall cause the student to become ineligible for a minimum of one trimester.